harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-enterprise-concepts.md

 ---
 title: Harness CI Concepts
-description: Harness CI Enterprise (CIE) simplifies the development and testing of code.
+description: Harness CI simplifies the development and testing of code.
 In Harness Pipelines, you visually model your build and test processes as CIE stages.
 Each stage includes steps for building, testing, and pushing your code.
 tags:
    - helpDocs
    - CIE